thebedroomlaboratory/frontend/README.md

     response.send('This is not implemented now');
 });
 ```
+What we have done here is create a Skeleton for:
+1 - `GET`ting all users @ `/api/user`
+2 - `POST`ing or Persisting/Saving a new user to same URL
+3 - `GET`ting a user of a particular `id` @ `/api/user/:id` e.g. `/api/user/12345`
+4 - 'PUT'ting or updating a particular user @ the same URL
+5 - 'DELETE' a particular User

-So before we can take the next step with our restfull api we need to set up where and how our data is stored.
-This is where [MongoDB]() & [Mongoose.js]() come into play..
+BUT.....before we can take the next step with our restfull api we need to set up where and how our data is stored.
+This is where [MongoDB](http://www.mongodb.org/) & [Mongoose.js](http://mongoosejs.com) come into play..

-Firstly make sure you have MongoDB running. this can usually be done running the command `mongod`
+Firstly make sure you have MongoDB installed(Installers are available[here](http://www.mongodb.org/downloads), I Personally used [Homebrew to install](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/)) and running.
+Once installed you can usually start by running the command `mongod`.

-next install the Node Mongodb module as well as the Mongoose.js module
+Next install the Node Mongodb module as well as the Mongoose.js module
 ```bash
 npm install mongoose --save
 ```
-So rather then make our Server more complex then it needs to be, lets create a CRUD module to store our database interaction. create a new folder called lib and a new javascript "user-crud.js"
+Rather then make our Server overly complex and confusing then it needs to be, lets create a CRUD module to store our database interaction.
+Create a new folder called lib and a new javascript file "user-crud.js"

 So lets get a connection to mongodb going...